7Ji/7ji.github.io/docs/_posts/elec/2022-07-08-elec_tarboll_to_image.md

 ---
 layout: post
-title:  "Make a bootable CoreELEC/EmuELEC drive with update tarboll instead of image"
+title:  "Make a bootable CoreELEC/EmuELEC drive with update tarball instead of image"
 date:   2022-07-08 17:17:12 +0800
 categories: elec
 ---
 ## Introduction
-This documents a method to make a bootable CoreELEC/EmuELEC drive, with update tarboll (.tar) instead of images (.img/.img.gz), this will be of good use if you want to use the nightly EmuELEC builds available at [my EE nightly build site](https://ee.fuckblizzard.com) directly as I don't have enough disk space to store images so there's only update tarbolls there
+This documents a method to make a bootable CoreELEC/EmuELEC drive, with update tarball (.tar) instead of images (.img/.img.gz), this will be of good use if you want to use the nightly EmuELEC builds available at [my EE nightly build site](https://ee.fuckblizzard.com) directly as I don't have enough disk space to store images so there's only update tarballs there

 You get the following benifits to prepare a bootable CE/EE disk in this way
 * You can decide the partition size by yourself (So there won't be ~300M or ~1G "wasted" )